acailic/acailic.github.io/_notes/ownership/drive.md

 ### Self-Determination
 - **Design Your Environment**: Create an environment that supports autonomy, mastery, and purpose.
 Eliminate unnecessary constraints and encourage exploration.
 - **Surround Yourself**: Connect with people who share similar values and encourage your growth.
 Collaborate with those who appreciate your autonomy and purpose-driven mindset.

-Remember, these insights aren't just for the workplace—they apply to hobbies, relationships, and personal development.
-Embrace autonomy, seek mastery, and find purpose in everything you do! 🌟🚀